 Change the last paragraph in clause 4.5a.2 as follows:

 The same process is used for an HRCP PNCC capable DEV that supports only HRCP-OOK mode.
 If a HRCP PNC capable DEV supports more than one HRCP PHY mode, then it is able to select the type of Pairnet it starts.
-It may allow connection from each type of DEV by transmitting the HRCP-SC mode beacon and the HRCP-OOK mode beacon alternately.
+It may allow connection from each type of DEV by transmitting both the HRCP-SC mode beacon and the HRCP-OOK mode beacon.
+Figure 4-xx is an example of transmitting dual mode beacons.
+The number and duration of the access slots and the superframe duration for each PHY mode are indicated by the beacon with the corresponding PHY mode.

+Figure 4-xx—Example of transmitting dual mode beacons

 CID 90: Proposed Text (based on 802.15.3e D02)

 Change the following paragraph in clause 6.3.1.1a as follows:

-The Superframe Duration field contains the duration of the current superframe.
+The Superframe Duration field contains the duration of the current superframe in unassociated phase.
 The resolution of this field is 1 us and therefore has a range of [0–65535] us.
 However, the valid range of this field lies between mMinSuperframeDuration and mMaxSuperframeDuration.

+NOTE – The superframe duration may be longer than pNAccessSlot*pDAccessSlot when dual beacons are transmitted.

 CID 93